Marcus Riccelli

 Marcus Michael Riccelli (born June 7, 1978) is an American politician of the Democratic Party.
-He is a member of the Washington House of Representatives, representing the 3rd district.
+He won election to the Washington State Senate in November 2024, defeating Republican Jim Wilson with 60.54% of the vote.
+He previously served in the State House of Representatives, representing the 3rd district from 2013 to 2025.

+Early life and education

 Riccelli is a graduate of Mead High School in Spokane.
 He received a Bachelor of Business Administration degree from Gonzaga University in 2000, and a Master of Public Administration degree in 2007 from the Daniel J. Evans School of Public Affairs at the University of Washington.

+Career

-He worked as U.S. Senator Maria Cantwell’s Eastern Washington director and as senior policy adviser to the former state Senate majority leader Lisa Brown.
+Riccelli worked as U.S. Senator Maria Cantwell’s Eastern Washington director and as senior policy adviser to the former state Senate majority leader Lisa Brown.
 He was elected to the Washington State House of Representatives in 2012.
+From 2016 – 2022, he served as the Majority Whip.
+He chaired the House Health Care and Wellness committee during the 2023 – 2024 legislative biennium.
+Outside of the Legislature, he works as a Community Relations Manager for the Community Health Association of Spokane.

+Personal life

 Riccelli is married with two children.